 While you can manually fix high CPU usage caused by fileproviderd, using a dedicated RAM optimization tool is more effective.
-MacKeeper’s Memory Cleaner can help you identify and manage the processes using your device’s memory and keep your system running smoothly without affecting your daily activities on Mac.
+MacKeeper’s Safe Cleanup can help you increase free storage space and unleash faster device running.

 Fileproviderd is a service on Mac devices that is responsible for managing the file operations between cloud storage services like iCloud Drive and Dropbox.
 It makes sure all device files stay updated and easily accessible when shared across various devices.